Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory: Convergence analysis of the FVS

 Using the Proposition \ref{Prop_2} together with condition \eqref{con_10} and identity \eqref{con_12} on the above norm reduce to

 Similar process can be follow to show the remaining terms that is $\hat{Q}^k$ $(k=2,...,5)$ are also satisfies the Lipscitz condition.
 And substitute all these estimations in the following identity

-we can get a constant $\gamma$ which is depending only on $T$ and $\mathcal{L}$ not on the choice of mesh such that the inequality \eqref{con_11} holds. \end{proof}

-Now we are in the stage where we can start proving our main convergence theorem. \begin{Theorem} Let the wave interaction kernels $K_i$ $(i=1,2,3)$ are belongs to the space $\mathcal{C}^2\left(\left(0,R\right]\times \left(0,R\right]\right)$.
+we can get a constant $\gamma$ which is depending only on $T$ and $\mathcal{L}$ not on the choice of mesh such that the inequality \eqref{con_11} holds. \end{proof} Now we are in the stage where we can start proving our main convergence theorem. \begin{Theorem} $\mathcal{C}^2\left(\left(0,R\right]\times \left(0,R\right]\right)$.
 Then the proposed finite volume scheme \eqref{con_1} is nonnegative and consistent with first order consistency.
-Consequently, the numerical scheme \eqref{con_1} is convergent and the order of convergence is the same of order of consistency. \end{Theorem} \begin{proof} To prove the convergence of the proposed finite volume scheme \eqref{con_1}, our next goal is to demonstrate that the numerical scheme is both nonnegative and consistent.
+Consequently, the numerical scheme \eqref{con_1} is convergent and the order of convergence is the same of order of consistency. \end{Theorem}

+\begin{proof} To prove the convergence of the proposed finite volume scheme \eqref{con_1}, our next goal is to demonstrate that the numerical scheme is both nonnegative and consistent.
 To begin, we show that the scheme is nonnegative.

 {\it Nonnegativity:} Consider any nonnegative approximate solution $\mathbf{\hat{F}}=\{\hat{F_1},\hat{F_2},...,\hat{F_I}\}$ for which the $i-$th component $\hat{F}_i=0$.
 Then from the definition of the numerical fluxes \eqref{con_3}-\eqref{con_7}, we can get $ \hat{Q}_i^1 \left(\hat{\mathbf{F}}\right) \ge 0,~ \hat{Q}_i^2 \left(\hat{\mathbf{F}}\right) =0,~ \hat{Q}_i^3 \left(\hat{\mathbf{F}}\right)\ge 0,~ \hat{Q}_i^4 \left(\hat{\mathbf{F}}\right)=0\quad\text{and}\quad\hat{Q}_i^5 \left(\hat{\mathbf{F}}\right)=0. $ Therefore, using these relations in \eqref{con_2}, we get $\hat{J}_i\left(\hat{\mathbf{F}}\right)\ge 0$ for any $i \in\{1,2,...,I\}$, moreover, $\mathbf{\hat{J}}$ is Lipscitz from Proposition \ref{Prop_3}.
 Then thanks to the Theorem $4.1$ of \cite{hundsdorfer2013numerical}, we can say that our proposed FVS is nonnegative.